wiryls/ExperimentOnPersistence/README.md

 node.destruct(pool);
 ```

 Obviously, the interface looks unfriendly.
 Because it is designed to be low-level and plain old data, there are no constructors, destructor, and operators.
 Because it needs compatibility for some stateful memory pool, there is always a template parameter for the pool.
 They make the interface quite unfriendly.
-Besides, if we only use some stateful allocators, we can remove the template parameter `pool_t`.
+Besides, if we only use some stateful allocators, we can remove the template parameter `Pool`.

 Generally speaking, we may need a high-level interface to wrap it up.
 For example: